zak-510/disaster-classifier/README.md

 - Ensure PyTorch CUDA version matches your system

 **Performance Issues:**
-- Use GPU for training (CPU inference is significantly slower)
+- Use GPU for inference (CPU significantly slower)
-- Verify CUDA is properly installed and accessible
+- Verify CUDA installation and accessibility

 ## Performance Monitoring

-The pipeline includes comprehensive logging and performance metrics:
+The pipeline includes comprehensive logging and metrics:
-- Model loading confirmation
+- Model loading confirmation with file paths
 - Processing time per image
-- Building detection counts
+- Building detection and matching statistics
-- Performance metrics per test image (F1 Score implementation recommended)
+- Detailed F1 score calculations per class
+- Confusion matrices and classification reports

 ## Production Deployment

-This pipeline is validated for production use with:
+This pipeline is designed for production use with:
 - Stable inference performance
 - Comprehensive error handling
 - Clean visualization outputs
 - Professional logging format
 - Memory-efficient processing
+- Modular architecture for easy integration

-## Support
+## Contributing

-For technical support or questions about deployment:
+For improvements or bug fixes:
 1. Verify all dependencies are installed correctly
-2. Run both test scripts to confirm functionality
+2. Run inference scripts to confirm functionality
 3. Check generated outputs in `test_results/` directory
 4. Review logs for any error messages

+## License

+This project is part of the xBD damage assessment research initiative.

+## Acknowledgments

+Based on the xView2 dataset and challenge for satellite imagery damage assessment.